 This short circular Stanton Moor walk has it all – unusual stones to explore, rocks to climb, woodland, open moorland views, a trig point and muddy puddles!
-It’s easily one of our favourite peak district family walks, and I’ve been coming here since I was a child.
-Plus it’s relatively flat, which makes it easier on little legs and a good option for those with mobility issues (there are no stiles too).
+It’s easily one of our favourite family walks, and it’s a flat Peak District walk, which makes it easier on little legs and a good option for those with mobility issues (there are no stiles too).
 In fact, this walk features in our top 10 Peak District walks with kids.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 PARKING: There is roadside along Birchover Road.
 Click here for Google Map Point, post code: DE4 2LR.
 Spaces are limited, so aim to arrive early in the day (before 10am).
 Please respect local residents and do not block the road.
 If there is no parking available, head to the small car park 300 metres down the road (it’s free) opposite Birchover Stone (click here for Google Map location on your phone).
 However, you will need to walk along the road to the start of the walk, so please take care.

 WALK HIGHLIGHTS: A short, reasonably flat walk that has boulders to climb, woodland to explore, and beautiful expansive moorland.

-HOW LONG DOES IT TAKE: Without kids, this is a 45 minute walk.
-However, with so many places to stop and play along the way, we always allow for a good couple of hours.
+HOW LONG DOES IT TAKE: Without kids, this is a 1 hour walk.
+However, with so many places to stop and play along the way, allow for a good 2-3 hours with young kids.

 PUBLIC TOILETS: There are no public toilets on this walk.

 2. From the Cork Stone, the path follows to the left across Stanton Moor.
 However, down to the left is a large depression from old quarrying, that’s begging to be played in.
 So run down to play on the boulders to the left before we get on with the walk.

-3. Along the main footpath you will notice a trig point on your right.
+3. Back along the main footpath, after 150 metres you will notice a trig point on your right.
 Feel free to take a detour to explore (Stanton Moor trig point is just 70 metres from the main footpath).
 Otherwise continue across the moorland and into the woods.

 4. Once you’re in the woods, continue along the footpath, following it to the right.
 There are lots of trees begging to be climbed here!
 On the below photo take the turning on the right.
 This then leads you to Nine Ladies Circle.

-6. When you’re ready to move on, head over to the Nine Ladies sign to the right and then follow the path round to the right through the trees.
-This leads you out on to open moorland again.
+6. When you’re ready to move on, head over to the Nine Ladies sign to the right and then follow the path up to the right through the trees.
+This leads you out onto open moorland again.